 Even after publicly coming out to everyone, I wanted to wait before presenting female in public for a variety of reasons.
 I didn’t feel safe going out in a wig, so I decided to let my hair grow out to should-length and for HRT to soften my features first.
 That ended up taking two years, which coincidentally is also how long it took for me to graduate from college.
 Those two years were exciting but challenging, as I got to define my feminine persona in private…but still had to go out in guy-mode the rest of the time.
-On my profile, the earliest pictures I have–the ones in the rainbow and (Grace Slick inspired) brunette wigs–are from this time period.
 This is where I learned how to do makeup (IE don’t put eye shadow up to the eyebrows and don’t put blush on your cheeks) and collected a wardrobe via Amazon.
 (On one occasion, some girl friends invited me to go out shopping.
 I was a bit nervous getting dresses while still presenting male at first, but ultimately just owned it and nobody at the store made a fuss.)

 It was only after meeting my girlfriend in Spring 2017 that I summoned the courage to go outside as a woman.
 Even so, I only wanted to do it in the dead of night so my features wouldn’t be too apparent and there wouldn’t be too many people outside.
 That first experience was terrifying but magical; I recall fearing that any person we crossed paths with would clock me but it never happened.
 (We got catcalled and honked at though, which was distressing as someone who’d never experienced that behavior before.)
 It started raining at one point, which I remember perceiving as a bad omen until it stopped just a few minutes later and we saw several bunnies along the way back.
 (Bunnies are my favorite animal.)
 That reassured me that the universe approved :P. On subsequent midnight trips we stopped in at 24 hour convenience stores, and the employees gendered me correctly.
 Needless to say, that was a huge confidence booster as well.